TestCentricity/testcentricity_mobile/README.md

-The TestCentricity™ Mobile core framework for native mobile iOS and Android app testing implements a Screen Object Model DSL for use with Cucumber (version 7.x or greater) and Appium.
+The TestCentricity™ Mobile core framework for native mobile iOS and Android app testing implements a Screen Object Model DSL for use with Cucumber (version 7.x or greater) and Appium 2.x.
 It also facilitates the configuration of the appropriate Appium capabilities and driver required to establish a connection with locally or cloud hosted iOS and Android real devices or simulators.